JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 R | TX
 T | RX

-6. Cut the 12 volt adapter wires and strip them, then /carefully/ test to see which wire is positive and which negative before connecting to the shield.
+6. Cut the DC volt adapter wires and strip them, then /carefully/ test to see which wire is positive and which negative before connecting to the shield.
 Getting that backwards will cost rather a lot.
 You should also be able to just use the barrel connector on the Arduino if you have the right adapter for that.
+Again, the voltage should match the servo's requirements.
 7. Plug the shield onto the Arduino.

 ### OPERATE: